User Guide

 Screen Editor

-Screen Editor is where you create or modify your wireframes.
+Screen Editor is where you create or modify screens that contain your wireframes.
 The editor works along with other views like Palette, Properties, Links and Outline.
-Double-click the editor’s tab to maximize it and gain some precious screen space.
+Double-click the editor’s tab to maximize it and temporarily gain more screen space.
+Double-click the tab again to restore editor’s position.

 Storyboard Editor